 You will be able to do laundry by hand with local spring water, and showering with cold water can be refreshing in the middle of a warm day!
 When you are packing, think about preparing as if you are camping.
 We recommend you bring a head-torch light, flip-flops or other easy to wear house sandals (you don’t want to wear your hiking boots the whole time), clothes you are okay with getting dirty.
 You can buy biscuits and phone credit recharge cards in the local village shop.

-The bus from Kathmandu to Nawalpur will arrive in the afternoon between 1 and 5 pm.
-You will most likely first stay at the lower farm for a few days, then come up to Kattike.
+The bus from Kathmandu to Nawalpur will arrive in the afternoon between 1 and 3 pm.
+You will most likely first stay at the lower farm for a few days, then come up to Katikke.

-There are some nice local hiking routes from Kattike up to a temple called Nauling, where you can see great views of the Himalayas on a clear day.
+There are nice local hiking routes from Katikke up to holy mountain Nauling, where you can see great views of the Himalayas on a clear day.
 When you stay with us, you must go and see at least once!

 Limited internet access